Trump’s Truth Social has lost $73 million in less than two years, new filing says

-Digital World is a merger partner with Trump Media & Technology Group (TMTG).
-Trump owns a stake in Truth Social that was last valued at between $5 million $25 million.
+Digital World is a merger partner with Trump Media & Technology Group.
+Trump owns a stake in Truth Social that was last valued at between $5 million and $25 million.

 The form shows that Truth Social lost $50 million on just $1.4 million of net sales in 2022 and another $23 million within the first six months of this year, according to the filing, which was first reported by The Hollywood Reporter.